aws/aws-eks-best-practices/content/networking/ipv6/index.md

 * ((3 ENIs)*((10 secondary IPs per ENI-1)* 16)) + 2 = 460 (real)

 Managed node groups automatically calculate the maximum number of Pods for you.
-Avoid changing EKS’s recommended value for the maximum number of Pods to avoid Pod scheduling failures due to resource limitations.
+Avoid changing EKS's recommended value for the maximum number of Pods to avoid Pod scheduling failures due to resource limitations.

 ### Evaluate Purpose of Existing Custom Networking